Wind Advisory issued for Baboquivari Mountains including Kitt Peak by NWS - NewsBreak

 Wind Advisory issued for Baboquivari Mountains including Kitt Peak by NWS

-Effective: 2021-10-11 20:00:00 PDT Expires: 2021-10-12 05:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Effective: 2021-10-12 01:09:00 PDT Expires: 2021-10-12 03:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.
-Target Area: Baboquivari Mountains including Kitt Peak WIND ADVISORY IN EFFECT FROM 8 PM THIS EVENING TO 5 AM MST TUESDAY * WHAT...Southwest winds 25 to 35 mph with gusts up to 55 mph expected. * WHERE...Baboquivari Mountains. * WHEN...From 8 PM Monday to 5 AM MST Tuesday. * IMPACTS...Gusty winds could blow around unsecured objects.
+Target Area: Baboquivari Mountains including Kitt Peak WIND ADVISORY REMAINS IN EFFECT UNTIL 3 AM MST EARLY THIS MORNING * WHAT...Southwest winds 30 to 40 mph with gusts up to 55 mph. * WHERE...Baboquivari Mountains. * WHEN...Until 3 AM MST Tuesday. * IMPACTS...Gusty winds could blow around unsecured objects.
 Tree limbs could be blown down and a few power outages may result.alerts.weather.gov

 Comments / 0